 Academic Suspension Appeals

-Students who have been suspended by the Academic Standing Committee for academic reasons may appeal the decision.
+Students who have been suspended for failing to meet Satisfactory Academic Progress standards may appeal the decision.
 Appeals must be submitted in writing.
-Students are not allowed to attend the appeals meeting or to present their appeal in any other way than in writing to the committee.
+Students are not allowed to attend the appeals meeting or to present their appeal in any other way than in writing to the Academic Standing Committee.
 Approximately two weeks after final grades have been submitted, the Academic Standing Committee meets to consider appeals.
 In its consideration of an appeal, the Academic Standing Committee is primarily concerned with whether the student seems likely to be academically successful in the future.
 In its deliberations, the committee considers the following information:

 - Written appeal